The scientific content of the event is brought to the audience by the Association: International Forum for Biomedical Research (IFBR).

 Dr Karl Heinz KRAWINKLER

 My name is Karl Heinz Krawinkler.
-I have been working with Novartis for the past 18 years.
-I am currently Global Program Associate Director.
+I have been working with Novartis for the past 20 years.
+I am currently working in Global Program Management in Drug Development.
 I completed my PhD in Chemistry at the University of Vienna, and I am currently finishing a Master degree in Medicines Development at the University of Basel.
 As a firm believer in lifelong learning, I completed two Diplomas in Advanced Studies (Medicines Development and Clinical Trial Management) concurrently with my successful career in research.

 Dr Antonia F. STEPAN